jthack/hydeout/_posts/2022-12-02-hacking-on-a-plane.md

 While on a 14-hour flight last week, after about 8 hours, I got tired of watching shows and reading books.
 I don't usually want to pay for WiFi, but I decided to check the price.
 If there is a flight to splurge on, it's a 14-hour one.

-When I pulled up my phone, I saw WiFi was provided by GoGo Inflight.
-I faintly recalled there being a bug bounty program on BugCrowd for them at some point.
+When I pulled up my phone, I saw WiFi was provided by a specific provider for which I faintly recalled there being a bug bounty program on BugCrowd.
 Before putting my credit card information and home address into an application, I often take a cursory glance at the security of the system.

 It allows you to register an account without putting in credit card data.
 So I created a test account, and browsed around to a couple pages before checking burp.
 The following request stood out to me due to the response containing all of my account information.
 Also, like any good bug hunter, the user_name field stood out as a potential IDOR.